United States Cyber Command: Mission Statement

 The text "9ec4c12949a4f31474f299058ce2b22a", located in the command's emblem, is the MD5 hash of their mission statement.

-The command is charged with pulling together existing cyberspace resources, creating synergies and synchronizing war-fighting effects to defend the information security environment.
+The Command is charged with pulling together existing cyberspace resources, creating synergies and synchronizing war-fighting effects to defend the information security environment.
 USCYBERCOM is tasked with centralizing command of cyberspace operations, strengthening DoD cyberspace capabilities, and integrating and bolstering DoD's cyber expertise.

-Organizational structure
+Organizational Structure

-Cyber teams
+Cyber Teams

-Since 2015, the U.S. Cyber Command added 133 new cyber teams.
+Since 2015, USCYBERCOM added 133 new cyber teams.
 The breakdown was: